Those searching for remnants of the Silk Road today often look for a crumbling caravanserai or walk an ancient mountain path.

 The dome of Hagia Sophia stands some 180 feet, which is still impressive today.
 “What a dome, that vies in rank with the nine spheres of heaven!” said 15th-century Ottoman chronicler Tursun Beg.

-Four minarets were added to the new mosque and the whole set a template for future Ottoman architecture, particularly mosques and most notably the nearby Sultanahmet or Blue Mosque that dates to 1616.
+Four minarets were added to the new mosque, setting a template for future Ottoman architecture, particularly mosques and most notably the nearby Sultanahmet that dates to 1616.

 İznik tiles have a direct connection to China.
 The Mongol invasions led by Chinggis (Genghis) Khan that united the “people in felt tents” from the east eventually reached Iran around 1220.